Frequently Asked Questions¶

 This means alerts are NOT set to "Once Per Bar Close".

 Fix: 1.
-Existing alerts can be deleted 2.
-New alert can be created 3.
-Trigger can be set to "Once Per Bar Close" 4.
-Alert can be saved
+Delete existing alerts 2.
+Create new alert 3.
+Set trigger to "Once Per Bar Close" 4.
+Save alert

 π Too many alerts?¶